Protecting workers in the manufactured stone industry from lung diseases is the focus of a new safety taskforce that has just been established.

 10% of workers compensation claims drag on for a year or more... decreasing the odds that the injured employee will ever return to work.

-Have you ever experienced sexual harassment at work?
+Do you feel that technology prevents you from completely switching off from your job?
 See the results from the latest Safe-T-Bulletin poll here.

 From initial construction through to maintenance, this article takes a view on the working-at-height issues related to the life cycle of a building.

 A new edition of the Wiring Rules (AS/NZS 3000:2018) has now been released.